 In addition, drivers can make risky choices that increase the chance of a collision.
 The three most risky driving behaviors are driving under the influence, driving distracted, and speeding.
 Often, one of more of these behaviors is a factor in a collision.

-Consider a car that’s been struck from the front.
+Consider a car that’s been struck from the front – a head-on collision.
 A sizeable buffer of car’s frame protects the occupants from the striking vehicle.
 (Another term for this is “crumple zone.”)
+The same is true for a rear-ender.
 Next, imagine a vehicle striking a car on the side.
 There is very little to protect occupants from this type of impact.
 When a car is struck from the side, the occupants absorb most of the force of impact.
 Further, windows may be smashed and doors may crush, which can create additional injury.

 All this explains why serious injuries are common with side-impact collisions, particularly if a driver or passenger is seated in the area directly struck by the oncoming vehicle.